SuperZoops/D3RPC/README.md

 SailorZoop#9082

 **Things to add**
->always on top button
+>- always on top button
->figure out how to pack the png background in executables
+>- figure out how to pack the png background in executables
->get actual blizzard's API working
+>- get actual blizzard's API working
->connection status indicator
+>- connection status indicator

 Thanks to Commando950 for helping me with the dictionary and connection check.